ButylLee/ScopeGuard/README.md

 # ScopeGuard
-A header-only, modern C++ ScopeGuard facility that provided three easy ways to use.
+A header-only, modern C++ ScopeGuard facility that provide multiple usages which are simple and easy to use.

 **NOTE:** It's NOT finished yet but basically usable.